End-User fees

 The fee to receive from a BTC address is composed of three parts:

-Note: The Swapper Service Fee is dynamic and can change.
+Note: swapper service see is dynamic and can change.
 Currently, it is 0.1%.

 Example: If the sender sends 100k sats and the mining fees returned by the Swapper are 2000 sats—the fee for the end-user would be: